You are now in the main content area

 Natassja Bilinski (2020)

-The unique challenges associated with stewardship of the complex body politic of Canada motivated Natassja to pursue a Master of Arts in Public Policy and Administration at Ryerson University with a focus on citizen-oriented governance; specifically, how public consultations might offer an integrous process of generating informed democratic engagement and anti-oppressive policies and theories.
+The unique challenges associated with stewardship of the complex body politic of Canada motivated Natassja to pursue a Master of Arts in Public Policy and Administration at [TMU] with a focus on citizen-oriented governance; specifically, how public consultations might offer an integrous process of generating informed democratic engagement and anti-oppressive policies and theories.
 As the first in her family to pursue a post-secondary degree, Natassja is keenly aware of the importance of education for self-empowerment and community building.
 Recently graduated from the University of Waterloo (UW) in Honours Political Science and Legal Studies, Natassja has been privileged to hone and accrue knowledge in public policy and law from a diverse curriculum, mentorship from a variety of scholars, and experiential opportunities, so as to diversify her intellectual capacities and develop her personal interest in political education and legal advocacy.
 These experiences culminated in the writing of an original honours essay on agglomeration economics (“Location, the Crux of Cluster Economics: A Case Study of Toronto’s Financial Services Cluster”).
 Natassja supplemented these scholastic achievements with a myriad of legal and public policy-relevant extracurricular commitments such as: Director of Education and Outreach, UW Model Parliament; Assistant Director, UW Model G20; Competitor, UW Model United Nations; Director of Relations, UW Undergraduate Mock Trial; and Competitor, Osgoode Cup Moot Court Competition.
 These collaborative experiences taught her how to cultivate trust and legitimacy, steer vibrant legal and political discussions, and listen to the voices of students with diverse backgrounds and interests.
 Natassja hopes to prosper as a capable and integrous participant within the larger legal-policy environment of Canada.

 Glyn Narca image